BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 ## Step 4 - Upload files to GenomeQC

 Navigate to the genomeQC website here: https://genomeqc.maizegdb.org/

+NOTE - if you run into issues, it is likely because the entire class is using the website.
+Give it a few minutes and try again.

 Then click on **Analyze your genome annotation**